Jagadeesh-Kumar-Initial-Is-S/support-desk-main-s-backend/README.md

 # Brief

-Kindly update the relevant parameters to test.
+Kindly update the relevant environment variabes to test.

 <hr/>